This post may contain affiliate links. Please see our disclosure policy.

 - Espresso Coffee: A strong brewed coffee or espresso works best.
 Traditional tiramisu was created as a simple, pick-me-up treat (hence its name, which translates to “pick me up”).
 Espresso after a meal aids in digestion so this dessert could not be more perfect.
 In addition, it’s my favorite dessert so win-win!

-- Espresso Liqueur: Optional, but adds a luxurious boozy kick.
-You can also use marsala wine, dark rum, or amaretto!
+- Rum: Optional, but adds a luxurious boozy kick.
+You can also use marsala wine or amaretto!
 Some people also use Kahlua but traditional tiramisu does not have these in the coffee mix.

 - Sugar: A touch of sweetness for the coffee soak.
 This helps balance out all of the strong flavors.